Injunctions and temporary restraining orders – or TROs – provide an equitably remedy, for both civil and criminal wrongdoings.

 How Long Do Temporary Restraining Orders Last

-Each state has their own specific rules as to how long temporary restraining orders can last.
-To give you a ballpark idea, though, in federal courts, temporary restraining orders can be granted for up to 14 days.
-A judge, however, can extend the order for good cause, the reason for which must be recorded in the documentation.
-In addition, if, for whatever reason, the opposing party agrees to extend the TRO, it can be extended.
+Each state has rules regarding the length of temporary restraining orders.
+To give you a ballpark idea, in federal courts, TROs can be granted for up to 14 days.
+A judge, however, can extend the order for good cause, or, for whatever reason, the opposing party agrees to extend the TRO.

 What Your Lawyer Must Prove To Win A TRO

-In order to successfully win a temporary restraining order, your lawyer must prove to the judge that:
+In order to successfully win a temporary restraining order, your lawyer must convince a judge that:

 - You will likely win your injunction;